Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Discussion

 Our fitting technique could also be biasing our results, as we only rely on one code (\textsc{alf$\alpha$}).
-Nonetheless, the stacked spectra that we show in Fig.~\ref{fig:all_stacked_spectra} demonstrate that the data require negative age and positive [Mg/H] gradients, with a shallower core H$\beta$ feature indicating an older age and a shallower Mgb feature indicating less [Mg/H].
-Additionally, the fact that the Fe52 and Fe53 features show opposing core and outskirt depths indicates that the data also require a flat [Fe/H] gradient.
+However, the stacked spectra that we show in Fig.~\ref{fig:all_stacked_spectra} are indicative of negative age and positive [Mg/H] gradients, with a shallower core H$\beta$ feature indicating an older age and a shallower Mgb feature potentially suggesting less [Mg/H] (although we note that Mgb is also sensitive to age).
+Additionally, the fact that the Fe52 and Fe53 features show opposing core and outskirt depths may support a flat [Fe/H] gradient.
 Thus, while the absolute values of our elemental abundances could be affected by our fitting technique, our qualitative gradients and our conclusions about them are presumably robust.
+We note that we do not consider dust in our analysis.
+However, in contrast to traditional stellar population synthesis (SPS) fitting results in the literature, our study does not suffer from degeneracies between dust and age/metallicity \citep{Worthey_1994, Bell_deJong_2001, Bruzual_2003, Gallazzi_2005}, as dust does not affect the depth of absorption features and our measurements are based on continuum-normalised spectra.

-It is also possible that the IMF could be contributing to the [Mg/Fe] gradient as elemental abundances and abundance ratios are dependent on the IMF (e.g., \citealt{Martin_Navarro_2016, Martin_Navarro_2018, De_Lucia_2017, Fontanot_2017}).
-In this work, we assume a \cite{Kroupa} IMF, but there are indications that the low-mass end (e.g., \citealt{van_dokkum_2017, Gu_2022}) and perhaps also the high-mass end (e.g., \citealt{Fontanot_2017}, see also \citealt{van_dokkum_2024}) of the IMF in the SUSPENSE galaxies may deviate from the \cite{Kroupa} form (see also \citealt{Slob_2025}).
+It is also possible that the IMF is contributing to the potential [Mg/Fe] gradient as elemental abundances and abundance ratios are dependent on the IMF (e.g. \citealt{Martin_Navarro_2016, Martin_Navarro_2018, De_Lucia_2017, Fontanot_2017}).
+In this work, we assume a \cite{Kroupa} IMF, but there are indications that the low-mass end (e.g. \citealt{van_dokkum_2017, Gu_2022, Cheng_2026}) and perhaps also the high-mass end (e.g. \citealt{Fontanot_2017}, see also \citealt{van_dokkum_2024}) of the IMF in the SUSPENSE galaxies may deviate from the \cite{Kroupa} form (see also \citealt{Slob_2025}).
 In particular, a variable IMF can affect the ratio of Mg to Fe by changing the relative number of core-collapse supernovae (which primarily produce Mg) compared to Type Ia supernovae (which primarily produce Fe, \citealt{Matteucci_1994, Thomas_1999}).
-In general, it is very challenging to constrain the shape of the IMF, as well as its impact on elemental abundances.
-In the future, a robust characterization of the slope of the IMF in distant quiescent galaxies, as well as detailed chemical evolution modeling to understand the effects of both star-formation timescales and the IMF on elemental abundance patterns, are required (see also \citealt{Beverage_suspense}).
+In general, it is challenging to constrain the shape of the IMF, as well as its impact on elemental abundances.
+In the future, a robust characterisation of the slope of the IMF in distant quiescent galaxies, as well as detailed chemical evolution modelling to understand the effects of both star-formation timescales and the IMF on elemental abundance patterns, are required (see also \citealt{Beverage_suspense, Cheng_2026}).

 Finally, while this is the largest sample of $z\gtrsim 1$ galaxies for which gradients have been derived using this method so far, our sample size is still small, which makes it challenging to draw strong conclusions about the population of galaxies at these redshifts.
 Thus, in the future, it will be informative to make the same measurements in a statistically significant sample of galaxies, perhaps with similar follow-up NIRSpec-MSA observations.